NashTech-Labs/CodeSquad-sbt-plugin/README.md

 codesquad
   {

-reports = ["scalastyle","coverageReport","scapegoat","cpd","loc"] // Report's name which you want to upload in codesquad.For loc report file name for shell script should be lineOfCode.sh
+reports = ["scalastyle","coverageReport","scapegoat","cpd","loc"] // Report's name which you want to upload in codesquad.For loc report file name for shell script should be loc.sh and log file name your moduleName.log

 organisationName = "...."